Peteresis/stock-analysis/README.md

        StartRow = breakPoint(TickersIndex)
        'The EndRow is equal to the number contained in the following element in the breakPoint array less 1 unit.
-       'The reason is that in the following element of the array we have a new Ticker and so we need to substract 1 in order to obtain the last file of the current ticker
-       EndRow = breakPoint(TickersIndex + 1) - 1
+       'The reason is that in the following element of the array we have a new Ticker and so 'we need to substract 1 in order to obtain the last file of the current ticker EndRow = breakPoint(TickersIndex + 1) - 1

        'This loop adds the volumes for each ticker